 We offer students who plan to study abroad outside the ERASMUS program the agreement of an individual study plan with the KIT faculty (analogous to the ERASMUS Learning Agreement).
-You can find the form here (or here as pdf).
+You can find the form on our website under "Stay abroad".
 Students fill out the ERASMUS Learning Agreement or the individual study plan of the KIT faculty together with the above-mentioned student advisory service.
 After their return, they will then apply for the recognition of their achievements abroad.
-For this purpose, the usual form (pdf) has to be filled in and submitted to the examination board with supporting documents (e.g. the transcript of records).
+For this purpose, the usual form has to be filled in and submitted to the examination board with supporting documents (e.g. the transcript of records).
 Study achievements that were not previously agreed upon can also be recognized.
-Additional achievements cannot be acquired abroad (PrfOrd §15 (1)).
+Additional achievements cannot be acquired abroad (SPO §15 (1)).